everwitt7/Pitch-Data/README.md

 pitchData_AllPitchers_withBatterID.csv: analogous to pitchData_rightHandedHitters_withBatterID.csv

+pitchData_allPitchers_aboveAvgHitters.csv: analogous to pitchData_rightHandedHitters_aboveAvgHitters.csv but with all pitchers

+pitchData_allPitchers_belowAvgHitters.csv: analogous to pitchData_rightHandedHitters_belowAvgHitters.csv but with all pitchers

 ### Swing JSONs
 swingData.json: Json that holds the chance of a hit, out, strike, and foul indexed by what kind of pitch and which part of the zone the pitch ENDS UP in